OpenHistoricalDataMap/MapnikTileServer/docs/deployment_docker.rst

 Changing the default domains
 ----------------------------

-To change the default domains, you need the modify ``compose/production/traefik/traefik.yml``` and set the enviroment var ``DJANGO_ALLOWED_HOSTS``.
+To change the default domains, you need to modify ``compose/production/traefik/traefik.yml``` and set the enviroment var ``DJANGO_ALLOWED_HOSTS``.

 Building & Running Production Stack